History of African Americans in Kentucky: Slavery and black population

 In 1792, Kentucky drafted up its first constitution, a close reflection of Virginia's.
 When it came to slavery, those who were considered slaves in Virginia were also slaves in Kentucky.
 In addition to the constitution, in 1798 the Kentucky legislature enforced slave codes which stated that all black people of Kentucky, free or enslaved, were inferior in status of all aspects of life.
 Much of their slave work was steps to improving civilization.
 This included clearing trees to build cabins and fences.

 The black population grew as more people came along with their slaves.
 As early as 1777, Blacks made up about 10% of Kentucky residents.
 In 1784, Kentucky was estimated to have 4,000 Blacks.
 In 1790, the black population grew to 16% with 11,830 slaves and 114 freemen.
 Then in 1800, the population was up to 19% with 41,084 black residents.
 The freeman population also increased to 741 people within that decade.
 After 1790, the population of blacks steadily increased by 2% each decade, hitting its highest point of 24.7% in 1830.
 There were 165,213 slaves and 4,917 freemen.
 At this point, Blacks were growing faster than the white population, but soon after, there was a slow decline.
 This was a result of a lesser need for a large labor force as well as a law in 1833 banning the importation of slaves and southern slave trade.
 In 1860, Kentucky's black population was at 20% with 236,167 Blacks.

+African American slaves cultivated hemp and tobacco for white slave owners.

 Mid 1800s

+Lexington was the center of slave trading in Kentucky by the late 1840s.

 Most people started settling beyond the mountains of eastern Kentucky.
 In almost all counties, the black population was fewer than 10%.
 Many Blacks settled in towns, rather than the countryside, signifying that they were laborers or household servants.
 The northern counties had undesirable soil, making it hard to grow crops.
 Western and Central Kentucky with fertile soil and southern climate developed large tobacco plantations with the use of slave labor.
 Slave labor in these areas made the black population grow slowly.
 From 1830 to 1860 the population of Blacks only grew from 7,920 to 9,982.